 In order for a student to participate in a graduation ceremony, the defense must be completed at least two weeks prior to the deadline for filing the dissertation, which is set by the Graduate Studies Program in the School of Science and Engineering.
 A dissertation defense form must be completed and submitted to the Graduate Studies Program in the School of Science and Engineering signifying that the defense was completed.
 Candidates who have successfully defended a dissertation and who have met all other departmental and university requirements are recommended to the faculty of the School of Science and Engineering for awarding of the doctoral degree.

-Students are required to submit at least one chapter of the dissertation (or another manuscript resulting from work conducted while at Tulane) to a peer-reviewed publication prior to submission of the final dissertation to the Graduate Studies Program in the School of Science and Engineering.
+Students are required to submit at least one chapter of the dissertation (or another manuscript resulting from work conducted while at Tulane) to a peer-reviewed journal or publisher prior to submission of the final dissertation to the Graduate Studies Program in the School of Science and Engineering.
 Thus, the dissertation advisor and the student are responsible for meeting this requirement prior to the dissertation defense.
 Students and advisors are therefore encouraged to publish preliminary or ancillary research results as these studies are completed.
 The purpose of the requirement is to ensure submission of manuscripts for publication prior to receiving the degree.
-This practice increases the opportunities for future employment of the candidate while research conducted while at Tulane is completed and disseminated.
+This practice increases the opportunities for future employment of the candidate while research conducted at Tulane is completed and disseminated.

 This degree program is available to students who decide not to complete the Ph.D. degree and who meet certain requirements.
 Requirements and policies specific to the Ph.D. program do not apply to this degree program.
 In order to earn this degree, students must have been admitted to the EEB graduate Ph.D. program through the regular Tulane University admissions process.

 All students seeking this degree must complete 30 credit hours of approved, graduate level coursework in EEB or other relevant departments.
 A maximum of 12 credits may be applied from relevant departments within Tulane.
 Only courses in regular, formal courses may be counted toward the 30 credits; dissertation research credits may not be counted toward this degree program.
 A maximum of 6 credits at the graduate level that have not been applied to a master’s degree at another institution may be transferred to this degree program, at the discretion of the Chair of the EEB Department.
-Following completion of coursework, students must take and pass the Comprehensive Examination (see General Regulations and Requirements).
+Following completion of coursework, students must take and pass the Comprehensive Examination (see above).

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 email@example.com